PaperOQG

 K=(1ζ2)1K=(1-\zeta^{2})^{-1}

-Algebraic identification that maps the damping-order parameter ζ to the polarizable-vacuum / metric scaling variable K; central hinge of the paper's equivalence between the damping model and the PV/metric table.
+Algebraic identification mapping the damping order parameter ζ to the polarizable-vacuum / metric scaling parameter K; central hinge of the model that makes the damping picture reproduce the metric/PV table.

-Small-signal metrology relation connecting a small engineered change in ζ (hence K) to a fractional frequency (clock) shift; practical bridge to experiment.
+Small-signal metrology relation linking a small engineered perturbation in ζ (or K) to the fractional frequency shift measurable by clocks and spectroscopy.

 Other Equations (3)